The financial

 of Defense’s planned expenditures for the fiscal year 2008 are larger than all other nations’ military budgets

 combined.
-The supplementary budget to pay for the current wars in But, even
+The supplementary budget to pay for the current wars in Iraq and Afghanistan, not part

-the stimulus offered by such gargantuan military spending is not enough today to lift Pointing in
+the stimulus offered by such gargantuan military spending is not enough today to lift U.S. capitalism out of stagnation.
+Hence, the economy has become more and more dependent on financialization as the key

 days finance was treated as a modest helper of production.
 It tended to take on a life of its own and generate speculative